-June 1st marked the beginning of the Atlantic hurricane season (with a named storm brewing at sea), there’s no time better than the present the right time to prepare yourself and your pets for the storm season ahead.
+As we reach the peak of the Atlantic hurricane season (with a named storm brewing at sea), there’s no time better than the present to prepare yourself and your pets for the storm season ahead.

 Hurricane Katrina, Harvey, and Maria (among others) taught us the hard way that the safety of our animals must be made a priority in the event of a disaster.
 We know we must make preparations now-before the storm- in order to avoid chaos and confusion later.

 The following guidelines are designed to help you make these preparations to ensure the welfare of your pets this hurricane season.

 Acquire appropriately sized pet carriers for each animal.
 If your pet is unaccustomed to traveling in a carrier, do some trial runs, so the experience will not be completely new when you evacuate.
 Label each carrier with your contact information, and the name of the pet inside.